ElektraInitiative/libelektra/doc/help/kdb-file.md

 `kdb file <key name>`

-Where `key name` is the path of a key.
+Where `key name` is the name of the key to check.

 ## DESCRIPTION